Anthony-Nolan/Atlas/README.md

 Any donors with at least one match (shared p-group) at the given locus are returned.

 - N.B.
-As untyped loci are considered potential matches, running this level of matching against the C and DQB1 tables (where many donors are untyped) will result in a large numebr of results.
+As untyped loci are considered potential matches, running this level of matching against the C and DQB1 tables (where many donors are untyped) will result in a large number of results.
 It is not recommended to match on these loci in the database for this reason.

 These results will be filtered, such that only donors matching the mismatch criteria of all database-matched loci, plus the total mismatch criteria, are returned